kiddoms/operations-task/Solution.md

 ### Technologies Used
 1. I am using [**docker-compose**](docker-compose.yml) to set up a multi container development environment.
 Since this is a development environment we don't need a heavy setup to build & test the environment & code, using docker-compose should suffice.
 2. I am using [**Dockerfile**](Dockerfile) to build an image for the application server.
 Using the base python3 image & copying the source code related files, I am building an image with name **backend-image** & using that to start up the application server.
-3. I am using the latest postgres docker image from DockerHub as there was none that I could find specifically for postgres version 13.5.
+3. I am using the latest postgres docker image from DockerHub.
 The [database dump](db/rates.sql) is automatically copied to the entrypoint of the db container.

 ### Code changes
 1. As required I have changed the way the database configurations are read in [Flask config](rates/config.py).
 Now these values are read from environment variables.